saptarshibasu/kafka-study/README.md

 ## Kafka Consumers

+* Transparently handles the failure of Kafka brokers
+* Transparently adapts as topic partitions it fetches migrate within the cluster
+* Consumer is NOT thread-safe
 * If all the consumer instances have the same consumer group, then the records will effectively be load balanced over the consumer instances
 * If all the consumer instances have different consumer groups, then each record will be broadcast to all the consumer processes
 * Each consumer instance in a consumer group is the exclusive consumer of a "fair share" of partitions at any point in time
 * `session.timeout.ms` defines how long the coordinator waits after the member’s last heartbeat before it assuming the member failed
   * With a low value, a network jitter or a long garbage collection (GC) might fail the liveness check, causing the group coordinator to remove this member and begin rebalancing
   * With a longer value, there will be a longer partial unavailability when a consumer actually fails
+* A consumer can look up its coordinator by issuing a `FindCoordinatorRequest` to any Kafka broker and reading the `FindCoordinatorResponse` which will contain the coordinator details
+* The consumer can then proceed to commit or fetch offsets from the coordinator broker
+* The broker sends a successful offset commit response to the consumer only after all the replicas of the offsets topic receive the offsets
+* In case the offsets fail to replicate within a configurable timeout, the offset commit will fail and the consumer may retry the commit after backing off
+* The brokers periodically compact the offsets topic since it only needs to maintain the most recent offset commit per partition
+* The coordinator also caches the offsets in an in-memory table in order to serve offset fetches quickly

 ## Kafka Streams